 You should also consider your support person here.
 Will they provide massage, where will they be at birth, how can they help you to change between positions.

 A few ideas that you may wish to consider are –

 - Position of the baby at birth?

 - Who will cut the cord?

-- Do I want the baby passed straight to me at the birth?
+- Do you want the baby passed straight to you at birth?

 Third stage of labour